Fast-changing technologies: risks and benefits

 - AI algorithms with greater general intelligence could propose profound novel solutions to longstanding issues of healthcare, global warming, and the management of the financial and economic markets.

 The problem, nevertheless, is that any technology with greater potential to deliver profound benefits has, at the same time, greater potential for disastrous unexpected side-effects.
+Recall, again, the metaphor of the two-edged sword.

 What about ethics?